reqshark/ipmask/readme.markdown

 Also see: https://github.com/nucleardreamer/netrange

-useful for IPv4-based neighbor discovery on a subnet. ~~get the subnet ifconfig netmask.~~ get the public IPv4 interface, including the netmask
+useful for IPv4-based neighbor discovery on a subnet. ~~get the subnet ifconfig netmask.~~ get the public IPv4 interface, including the mac addr and netmask

 # install
 ```bash